Le beau Serge - Claude Chabrol - Gérard Blain - Jean-Claude Brialy - Serge - François Bayon

 Le beau Serge is widely, albeit reluctantly, acknowledged as the first French New Wave film.
 Agnès Varda’s La Pointe Courte came earlier, but Varda was not one of the young Cahiers du cinéma critics whose parallel ventures into filmmaking originally defined the Nouvelle Vague.
 Claude Chabrol was the first among his colleagues to make the leap into directing, and Le beau Serge opened the floodgates, even if in retrospect it doesn’t seem to share the movement’s avant-garde hallmarks.
 It’s a realist film made on a low budget, but to most eyes there’s not much daring in its form or technique.
 A closer look should change this opinion.
 In its way Le beau Serge is a model for radical films like A Woman Is a Woman and Last Year at Marienbad.

 If the film’s innovative qualities remain unappreciated, it’s probably because they don’t show until the end.
-Until then, the slightest change to the plot could have turned it into a conventional moral tale.
-Instead, the ending leaves it as open as an overtly experimental film like Marienbad or Persona, only without being ostentatiously arty.
-Even at the end, any viewer might miss the extraordinary ambiguity because it’s tempting to pick sides.
+The slightest change to the ending could have turned it into a conventional moral tale, but instead it’s as open-ended as films like Marienbad or Persona, only without being ostentatiously arty.
+Any viewer might miss the extraordinary ambiguity though, because it’s tempting to pick sides.
 It’s possible, for example, to regard François as noble for saving Serge from self-destruction at the risk of his own health, dragging his drunken friend through the snow to witness his baby’s birth.
 It’s equally possible to view him as a disruptive do-gooder motivated by a sense of superiority.
 This ambiguity governs the entire film, to such a degree that it’s hard to say anything definite about it.

 Le beau Serge - Claude Chabrol - Gérard Blain - Serge - ending